webninja4/dlp-acf-frontend/README.md

 ## Usage

-After installation and activation, the "Related Committee" field will automatically be added to your Document Library Pro submission form.
+Assign ACF fields to the document post type.
+After installation and activation, the ACF fields such as "Related Committee" will automatically be added to your Document Library Pro submission form.